YoavYakir/CoputationalGraphAP/README.md

     - Publish messages to specific topics.
     - Agents subscribed to these topics can receive messages, perform calculations, and publish the results.
 - **Topic Monitoring**: A UI table displaying topics and the latest messages published to them.
+- **Export data**: A download button that exports a csv of the current graph.

 ## Getting Started